Frequently Asked Questions (FAQs)

 Can I retrieve my password if I have forgotten it?

-Can I print out the application or grant report prior to, during or after completing the form?
+Can I print out the application or grant report prior to, during, or after completing the form?

 Yes.
-You can print out the full application or grant report from the “Print” Icon in the REQUESTS or GRANTEE REPORT list view.
+You can print the full application or grant report from the “Print” Icon in the REQUESTS or GRANTEE REPORT list view.

 Can I edit or add information to my application or grantee report after I’ve submitted it?